mrwerdo/Exposition/README.md

 Exposition runs on macOS High Sierra 10.13 (released in late 2017).
 It might work on previous versions but I haven't tested it.

+The latest version can be [downloaded from here](https://github.com/Mrwerdo/Exposition/releases).

 ## Samples
 ### The Mandelbrot Set
 ![Mandelbrot Set](https://raw.githubusercontent.com/Mrwerdo/Exposition/master/Samples/MandelbrotSet.png)